pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

     BLAKE2s is optimized for 8 to 32-bit platforms and produces a 1 to 32-byte message digest.

     :param int digest_size: The desired size of the hash output in bytes.
+Only ``32`` is supported at this time.

     :raises ValueError: If the ``digest_size`` is invalid.